 Photo by Jen Sotolongo

-Chain Lakes Loop, Mt.
+1. Chain Lakes Loop, MT.
 Baker-Snoqualmie National Forest, Washington

 There are plenty of overnight options near some of the lakes on the route, which include vault toilets in some locations.

 The window for this hike is fairly narrow, as snow covers much of the pass most of the year.
-September and early October are the best time of year to hit this trail.
+June to early October are the best time of year to hit this dog-friendly trail.

 Gem Lake is especially beautiful thanks to the surrounding Larch trees that practically glow in a vibrant golden hue against the backdrop.
 They are the only pine trees to lose their leaves and can only be found in elevations ranging between 5,800 and 7,500 feet.